top of page

 (Source: here)

+Which they do with aplomb, because they are paid so spectacularly well to do so.
 According to a 2025 analysis, 98% of US lawmakers receive campaign funding from the arms industry.
-Moreover, defence-related Political Action Committees (PACs) contribute more than USD 135 million to members serving on key Congressional committees tasked with overseeing defence firms.
+Moreover, defence-related Political Action Committees contribute more than USD 135 million to members serving on key Congressional committees tasked with overseeing defence firms.
 At least 50 lawmakers are known to be directly invested in companies that manufacture military weapons and equipment, and nearly one-third of the members of the Senate's Defence Subcommittee of the Appropriations Committee own stocks in defence contractors.

-The reason is that the US political business cycle tends to produce dips in the approval ratings of presidents after they have expended political capital on passing flagship pieces of domestic legislation in their first term, so the only remaining means of shoring up the approval ratings is to turn to foreign policy.
-At such times, it is obviously extremely handy to have at hand a very large and combat-ready standing military of professional soldiers.
-If all you have is a hammer then everything soon starts to look like a nail.
+You might wonder why public ignorance, a supportive DC civil service, the military-industrial complex, and Congress & the White House produce wars roughly every six years?
+It is not actually a coincidence.
+The reason wars happen at this interval is that the US political business cycle produces dips in the approval rating of presidents every six years, that is, after they have expended most of their political capital on passing their flagship pieces of domestic legislation in their first term.
+Their only means of beefing up their approval rating in the second term is therefore to turn to foreign policy.
+When they do, it is obviously extremely convenient that they have at their disposal a very large and combat-ready standing military of professional soldiers.

-Trump's war with Iran illustrates this point exactly.
-Trump was not provoked to go to war with Iran.
-There was no trigger.
-Trump chose to go to war with Iran, without a plan in one of the most sensitive part of the world.
-And he did it for one reason only, namely to deflect the media's attention away his horrific record as a child rapist in a crucial election year.
-Thousands of Iranians are now dying and the global economy could yet crash due to the disruption to oil shipments through the Hormuz Strait.
-Trump does not care; he is doing this for himself.
-It is strictly personal business.
+Trump's war with Iran illustrates this dynamic perfectly.
+Trump is in his second term and his approval rating is declining.
+Trump was not provoked by Iran to go to war.
+There was no Iranian trigger.
+Trump chose to go to war with Iran, without a plan, in one of the most volatile parts of the world.
+He did so for one reason only, namely to deflect the media's attention away his horrific record as a child rapist in a crucial election year.

 Unfortunately, Trump's Iran adventure is by no means the only example of an American war without grounding in US national interest.
 Who can forget George W. Bush's wars against Afghanistan and Iraq in the wake of the 9/11 attacks?
 By now, everyone knows that the 9/11 attacks were planned and carried out by Saudis, not Iraqis or Afghans.
-Yet Bush, in his infinite wisdom, pitted the might of the entire US armed forces against two countries, which literally had nothing to do with 9/11.
+Yet Bush, in his infinite wisdom, pitted the might of the entire US military against two countries, which had nothing to do with 9/11!
 The wars were cleverly orchestrated by Vice-President Dick Cheney.
 The Iraq war in particular was done with the specific objective of helping US oil companies to make a lot of money.
 And defence contractors too, of course.
-When the dust finally settled some twenty years later the two wars had cost the lives of more than 4.5 million people, including at least half a million completely innocent civilians.
+When the dust finally settled some twenty years later, the two wars had cost the lives of more than 4.5 million people, including at least half a million completely innocent civilians.

 So please forgive me if I don’t thank members of the US armed forces for their services.
 American wars are not honourable wars and the people who fight in them are not honourable people.
-US soldiers are professionals, not draftees, so they have actually chosen to do what they do.
-They have deliberately opted to devote their lives to inflicting death and suffering on the rest of the world - on a scale without precedent in modern human history.
+Worse, US soldiers are professionals, not draftees, so they have actually chosen to do what they do.
+They deliberately opted to devote their lives to inflicting death and suffering on the rest of the world - on a scale without precedent in modern human history.
 Most of their victims are civilians.
-Most of the combatants they fight are simple ordinary people, often very poor and almost always badly equipped.
-They take up arms against an outsized aggressor in defence of their country and their freedom, usually against terrible odds.
+Most of the combatants they fight are simple, ordinary people, often very poor and almost always badly equipped.
+In fighting the United States, they are up against an outsized and highly sophisticated aggressor.
+They defend their country, their families, and their freedom, usually against terrible odds.
+If there any heroes in this story, it is them.

-If there any heroes in this story, it is they.
-American soldiers are definitely not the heroes.
+American soldiers are not the heroes.
 They are the murderers.
-They inflict untold suffering, not in the defence of the United States, which is never really under threat, but in the service of a corrupt politicians out to boost his flagging approval rating or to line the pockets of CEOs of large US defence and energy companies.
+They never fight to defend the United States, because the United States is never really under threat.
+Instead, they fight in the service of corrupt politicians out to boost their flagging approval ratings or to line the pockets of CEOs of large US defence and energy companies.
+Right now, in Iran, American soldiers are committing mass murder in yet another illegal war to cover the tracks of a corrupt, deranged, paedophile war-monger.

 The End